 Each resident is provided with

 Furniture in some student rooms is moveable.
 In Whitmyre Hall, most furniture items, except beds, are permanently fixed.
-With the exception of closets, all furniture is moveable in Elkin Hall, McCarthy Hall, and University Towers apartments.
 All furniture is moveable in the suites buildings.

 What items should I bring to campus?

 Residents wishing to bring draperies must assure they are fire retardant.
 We recommend that students bring a small dolly or luggage cart to speed the move-in process.